cheryld433/Reverse-Engineering-Code/README.md

  --- MIDDLEWARE
 * isAuthenticated.js: Restricts the routes the user is not allowed to visit until they are logged in.
 It will redirect the user to the login page until the user provides a username and password (`return res.redirect("/");`).
 Once logged in, it continues with the request (`return next();`).

-* config.json: Transmits data between the server and the and the application.
+* config.json: Transmits data between the server and the application.
 The files `development` object connects the application to the database (ex: mySQL workbench), the `production` object connects the application to the container based cloud (ex: Heroku).

-* passport.js:
+* passport.js: Telling passport we want to login with an username/email, email and password.
+When the user signs in using an email, the application  will search the database (`findOne`) for a user connected to the given email.
 -- file dependent on: `'../models'`.

 ### MODELS